 Volunteering with Therapy Focus is a great way to help make a positive difference in the lives of WA people living with disability.

-As a not-for-organisation, Therapy Focus relies on the generous support of volunteers to assist with therapy programs, events, fundraising activities and administrative operations.
+As a not-for-profit-organisation, Therapy Focus relies on the generous support of volunteers to assist with therapy programs, events, fundraising activities and administrative operations.

 Our volunteers receive regular updates about volunteering opportunities and are formally recognised for their contribution.